has2k1/plotnine/doc/api.rst

 scales
 ======

+Scales control the mapping from data to aesthetics.
+They take data and adjust it to fit the different aspects of the visual sense i.e. length, colour, size and shape.

 .. currentmodule:: plotnine.scales

 Base scales
 -----------
 .. autosummary::
    :toctree: generated/
-   :template: main.rst
+   :template: members-example.rst

    ~scale.scale
    ~scale.scale_discrete